Allentown Women’s Center

 People with heavy or long-lasting periods who do not wish to have children in the future may be candidates for the procedure.
 Your doctor can decide if the NovaSure® procedure is right for you.
 But if you’re sure you don’t want any children in the future, and your doctor rules out more serious causes of heavy bleeding, you may be a good candidate for the NovaSure® procedure.

-Because it treats the lining of the uterus, your chances of getting pregnant after the ablation procedure will be reduced.
-However, it is still possible to get pregnant if you’re sexually active.
-A pregnancy after an ablation is very dangerous for both the pregnant person and the fetus, since the uterine lining would not be able to properly support fetal development.
-It’s very important to talk to your doctor about what birth control you will use after the NovaSure® procedure.
+Because NovaSure® treats the lining of the uterus, your chances of getting pregnant after the ablation procedure will be reduced.
+However, if you are sexually active, it is still possible to get pregnant.
+A pregnancy after an ablation is very dangerous for both the pregnant person and the fetus, since the uterine lining is not able to properly support fetal development.
+It is very important to talk to your doctor about what birth control you will use after the NovaSure® procedure.

 Everyone is different.
 Plan to give your body about 3 months to fully heal on the inside and resume its normal cycle.
 Then, you and your doctor should be able to tell what your cycle and your periods will be like.